Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Triangular grid graph and king graph

-We denote the number of independent sets in a triangular grid graph of width $n$ as $\varDelta(n)$ (similarly, the width $n$ refers to the number of vertices along an edge).
-Additionally, we denote the number of independent sets in a parallelogram-shaped triangular grid graph with width $m$ and oblique side length $n$ (we call this a $m \times n$ triangular grid graph) as $\varDelta(m,n)$.
-An example of an independent set with $9$ vertices in a $6 \times 4$ grid graph is shown below.
+We denote the number of independent sets in a $n$-triangular grid graph as $N_\varDelta(n)$.
+Additionally, we denote the number of independent sets in a parallelogram-shaped triangular grid graph with width $m$ and oblique side length $n$ (we call this a $(m, n)$-triangular grid graph) as $N_\varDelta(m,n)$.
+An example of an independent set with $9$ vertices in a $(6, 4)$-triangular grid graph is shown below.

-The triangular grid graph of width $n$ can be embedded into the lower-right half of an $n \times n$ square grid graph.
+An $n$-triangular grid graph can be embedded into the lower-right half of an $n \times n$ square grid graph.
 Thus, it is equivalent to removing the upper-left half of the vertices from the $n \times n$ grid and adding edges connecting vertices that are adjacent along the anti-diagonal direction.

+By adding diagonal and anti-diagonal adjacency to the grid graph, we obtain the king graph (named after the movement pattern of chess kings)~\cite{king, king2}\footnote{Reference~\cite{king2} discussed the enumeration of tiling $1\times 1$ and $2\times 2$ squares in $m\times n$ rectangular area, which is obviously equivalent to $N_K(m-1,n-1)$.}.
+Consequently, this model is called the \textit{non-attacking kings} (NAK) model, since independent sets on the king graph correspond one-to-one with valid king placements on a chessboard where no kings attack each other.
+We denote the number of independent sets in a $m\times n$ king graph as $N_K(m,n)$.
+An example of an independent set with $5$ vertices in a $6 \times 4$ king graph is shown below.